tomwolfe/metamorphic-core/README.md

 **Contribution Sprint Queue (Phase 1 MVP - Top 3 Tasks):**

 1. **Ethical Policy Engine - JSON Configuration Loading & Enforcement:** Implement the ability to load ethical policies from JSON files and enforce these policies within the `EthicalPolicyEngine`.
-This is crucial for configurable ethical assessments.
+This is crucial for configurable ethical assessments and a primary focus to resolve the current roadblock.
 (See: "Month 1, Step 4: Implement Ethical Policy Engine").
-2. **`/genesis/analyze-ethical` API Endpoint - Agent Orchestration & JSON Response:** Refine the API endpoint to orchestrate all relevant agents (`CodeReviewAgent`, `EthicalPolicyEngine`, `TestGenAgent`, `BiasDetectionMitigationModule`) and structure their outputs into a well-defined JSON response format.
+2. **`/genesis/analyze-ethical` API Endpoint - Agent Orchestration & JSON Response:** Refine the API endpoint to orchestrate relevant agents (`CodeReviewAgent`, `EthicalPolicyEngine`, `TestGenAgent`) and structure their outputs into a well-defined JSON response format.  `SpecificationAnalyzer` and `BiasDetectionMitigationModule` are currently deferred for post-MVP phases.
 (See: "Month 2, Step 2b: Format JSON Response").
-3. **Integration Tests for `/genesis/analyze-ethical` Endpoint:** Write comprehensive integration tests for the `/genesis/analyze-ethical` API endpoint to ensure the entire workflow, including agent orchestration and ethical policy enforcement, functions correctly.
+3. **Integration Tests for `/genesis/analyze-ethical` Endpoint:** Write comprehensive integration tests for the `/genesis/analyze-ethical` API endpoint to ensure the entire workflow, including agent orchestration (of the MVP agents) and basic ethical policy enforcement, functions correctly.
 (See: "Month 2, Step 2c: Integration Tests").

 <details>